This was our preview of Moses Itauma vs Dillian Whyte – click here for a full report on how Itauma blasted his way to a quite incredible victory.

-Moses Itauma vs Dillian Whyte will provide heavyweight boxing with a true crossroads fight when these two British superstars face off in a few short weeks.
+Moses Itauma vs Dillian Whyte will provide heavyweight boxing with a true crossroads fight when these two British superstars face off in Riyadh tonight (Saturday August 16).

-This fascinating matchup pits the ‘next big thing’ in the sport’s marquee weight class against a former world title challenger who could well be on the way down.
+This fascinating 10-round matchup (not 12) pits the ‘next big thing’ in the sport’s marquee weight class against a former world title challenger who could well be on the way down.

 It should be an absolute blockbuster as we get to find out a little more about just how good the precocious Itauma (12-0) is.
 And how much the ageing Whyte (31-3) has left.